-Eating vegan was of course a tough transition as I had to forget everything I thought I knew about health and nutrition.
+Eating vegan was of course a tough transition.
+I had to forget everything I thought I knew about health and nutrition.
 I had the mentality, as I understand many people do, that you can’t get enough protein in your diet if you are not eating meat.
 When I first went vegan, I did it in quite an unhealthy way.
-I basically survived off bread, potato and pasta, which I was not complaining about because I have always been a carb lover, but I was of the misconception that carbs made me gain weight.
+I basically survived off bread, potato and pasta.
+Which I was not complaining about because I have always been a carb lover.
+But I was of the misconception that carbs made me gain weight.

 Quick side note, I am now 15kgs lighter than I was when I first decided to go vegan.
 This is not completely due to veganism, but a number of healthier lifestyle choices I have made for myself.

 I am not good at cooking at all.
 I have no patience and if something takes longer than 15 minutes to prepare, I won’t do it.
-This is why I generally ate toast for breakfast and pasta for lunch and dinner when I first went vegan, basically because I’m lazy and it was all too much to think about.
+This is why I generally ate toast for breakfast and pasta for lunch and dinner when I first went vegan.
+Basically because I’m lazy and it was all too much to think about.
 Eventually I returned to foods that I used to eat and making chia puddings at night for my breakfast the following morning.
-I would try to do my meal prep once a week which was generally a pasta, which was super easy, I would generally just use a tomato sauce and chop up some zucchini and carrot with a bunch of herbs and spices which would taste amazing!
+I would try to do my meal prep once a week.
+Which was generally a pasta, which was super easy.
+I would mostly just use a tomato sauce and chop up some zucchini and carrot with a bunch of herbs and spices which would taste amazing!
 Sometimes in summer a salad with corn, avocado and other vegetables.
 Most salad dressings are vegan which is convenient.

 How veganism changed my body

-Now I know that some of this is going to sound absolutely ludicrous, but I assure you that its all true.
+Now I know that some of this is going to sound absolutely ludicrous, but I assure you that it’s all true.
 After the first few days of eating vegan I started to feel better.
-I had known for a few years that dairy didn’t agree with my body, but would occasionally still eat it anyway.
-I wasn’t feeling heavy in my stomach anymore which was a nice feeling, and I swear that I could feel the blood flowing through my body much easier than it did before.
+I’d known for a few years that dairy didn’t agree with my body.
+But would occasionally still eat it anyway.
+I wasn’t feeling heavy in my stomach anymore which was a nice feeling.
+And I swear that I could feel the blood flowing through my body much easier than it did before.